Imagine this scenario.

 - Security notifications: failures can lead to higher abuse and compliance risks

-According to recent benchmarks, the SaaS vertical averages roughly 80.9% inbox placement.
+The SaaS vertical averages roughly 80.9% inbox placement.
+At the ISV scale, that gap becomes material.

 If your platform sends 100 million transactional emails per month, nearly 19 million may not reach inboxes.

-At 250 million monthly sends, that number jumps to almost 48 million missed messages.
+At 250 million monthly sends, that approaches 48 million missed messages.

 - Password resets